Company Detail

 Contract Type: Permanent

-Take a look at our for more information about the Social Worker role, team and our values.
+Take a look at our for more information about the role, team and our values.
 The section ‘About you’ explains what specific knowledge, skills and experience we want you to tell us about.
 Make sure you explain how you meet these requirements and demonstrate our values, in your application.
 Why join us?
-Make a difference: Watch this to find out more about the important work our Mental Health Teams do.
-Career growth: Opportunities for experienced and newly qualified social workers.
-Starting salary for NQSWs: £36,369 per annum for first year of employment.
-View our for more information about opportunities within our Adults Social Work service.
-Excellent Practice Validation: Progress to a Senior Social Worker role through our Excellent Practice Validation programme.
-Our Senior Social Workers are paid a market supplement of £3,000 per annum.
-AMHP pathway: We’ll support you to complete your and give you the opportunity to complete AMHP work alongside your Social Work duties.
-When you’ve completed your AMHP training, you’ll be eligible for a market supplement of up to £2,500 per annum.
-Professional development: Continuous learning and supportive supervision.
-Work-life balance: Enjoy a fulfilling career with a good balance between work and home life.
-Employee support: Access to Health Assured's comprehensive Employee Assistance Programme to support your physical and mental wellbeing, including 24/7 telephone support, a suite of online resources, and legal and financial advice.
-Competitive benefits package: Including generous annual leave entitlement, occupational sick pay, and access to the Local Government Pension Scheme.
+Make a Difference: Watch our short to find out more about the important work we do in our reablement service.
+Work in collaborative partnership with organisations across Health and Social care to maximise independence, prevent hospital admissions, and facilitate rapid discharge from hospital to improve outcomes for the people of Hampshire.
+Career Growth: Opportunities for experienced and newly qualified Occupational Therapists.
+If you are newly qualified, we are also able to offer a preceptorship programme.
+Professional Development: Supportive supervision and continuous learning opportunities, including formal qualification routes.
+Work-Life Balance: Enjoy a fulfilling career with a good balance between work and home life alongside paid enhancements for weekend and bank holiday work.
+Employee Support: Access to Health Assured's comprehensive Employee Assistance Programme to support your physical and mental wellbeing, including 24/7 telephone support, a suite of online resources, and legal and financial advice.
+Competitive Benefits Package: Including generous annual leave entitlement, occupational sick pay, and access to the Local Government Pension Scheme.
 Find more information .

-For an informal chat about the role, please contact Bridget Hamilton, Interim Team Manager on Hampshire County Council is committed to safeguarding and promoting the welfare of children, young people and adults.
+For an informal chat about the role, please contact Diane Richens, Operational Manager on Hampshire County Council is committed to safeguarding and promoting the welfare of children, young people and adults.
 We expect all employees, workers and volunteers to share this commitment.
 We will ensure that all our recruitment and selection practices reflect this commitment.

 In order to combat discrimination, no unnecessary conditions or requirements will be applied which could have a disproportionately adverse effect on any one group.
 All sections of the population will have equal access to jobs.
 No applicant or employee will receive less favourable treatment because of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage or civil partnership and pregnancy or maternity, unless a Genuine Occupational Requirement (GOR) applies.